Security measures

 Understanding our infrastructure will help you navigate the development environment.

-• Operating System: Our web application runs on a Debian Linux server.
+Operating System: Our web application runs on a Debian Linux server.

-• Server Location: The physical server is located in Stockholm, Sweden.
+Server Location: The physical server is located in Stockholm, Sweden.

-• Deployment: We deploy WAR files directly to our Tomcat instances.
+Deployment: We deploy WAR files directly to our Tomcat instances.
 Our current setup allows for seamless deployments without interrupting ongoing file transfers.

 We believe in efficient and enjoyable development.

-• Version Control: We use Git for all our source code management.
+Version Control: We use Git for all our source code management.

-• Build Tool: We use Gradle for managing our project builds and dependencies.
+Build Tool: We use Gradle for managing our project builds and dependencies.

-• UI & API Testing: We use Cypress for both user interface (UI) and API testing, providing robust end-to-end coverage.
+UI & API Testing: We use Cypress for both user interface (UI) and API testing, providing robust end-to-end coverage.
 Green tests give us the confidence to make changes and refactor the codebase.

-• Team Communication: We use Trello for task management and Slack for real-time team communication.
+Team Communication: We use Trello for task management and Slack for real-time team communication.

-Our Philosophy
+Our philosophy

 We are committed to a minimalistic approach to our tech stack.
 We only introduce new tools or technologies when they solve a concrete problem we are facing.
 Our goal is to ensure that enhancing the codebase is always a pleasant and straightforward experience.

-Plans for the Future
+Plans for the future

 We are always looking to improve and scale Sprend.com, while staying true to our minimalistic philosophy.
 Here are some potential directions for our technology stack:

-• Scalability: We aim to scale across multiple physical servers to enhance performance and reliability as our user base expands.
+Scalability: We aim to scale across multiple physical servers to enhance performance and reliability as our user base expands.

-• Native Applications: We plan to expand our reach by developing native iOS and Android mobile applications, as well as potentially native macOS and Windows desktop applications.
+Native Applications: We plan to expand our reach by developing native iOS and Android mobile applications, as well as potentially native macOS and Windows desktop applications.

 Also, take a look at the Sprend way of teamwork and Joining the team.

-You're Not Just Working for Sprend – We're Working for You
+You're not just working for Sprend – We're working for you

 We believe in a fundamental shift in perspective: Sprend isn't just a company you work for.
 Instead, we see Sprend as a platform designed to empower you.
 We provide the environment and resources to help you leverage your skills and creativity, enabling you to build truly great things.
 Your time and ambition are priceless to us, and we're committed to working together to create a product that's more than the sum of its parts.

-In the fast-paced world of product development, the tension between speed and quality is a constant presence.
+In the fast-paced world of product development, the tension between speed and quality is constant.
 While our owners naturally want us to deliver value quickly, our development team is focused on ensuring that short-term gains don't compromise our long-term goals.
 We don't strive for quick, sloppy solutions.
 Our philosophy is to deliver partial, useful features with solid, excellent code.
 This approach allows us to get early feedback from customers, ensuring we're always building what truly matters.
 It’s not only possible but essential to align the goals of individual developers with those of our customers and owners.

 We're not chasing shiny new trends just for the sake of it.
 Every new piece of technology comes with a cost, and our focus is on solving real problems.
 When a new technology offers a clear solution, the decision to adopt it becomes easier.
 We introduce new technologies step by step, ensuring seamless integration and stability within our system.
 Our architectural standards are so high that any part of our system could be the subject of a technical talk at a developer conference.
 We also believe in empowering you with the tools of your choice; whether you prefer Linux, Windows, or Mac, we care about enabling you to work effectively.